YQRickWang/PCSC_Non_Linear_Systems/README.md

 **Contact: yuqi.wang@epfl.ch, haojun.zhu@epfl.ch**

-**Note: This read me document is only for github, the readme for project is under "Non-Linear-Systems" Folder**

 ### 1. Overview
 This project is a course project of **Programming Concepts In Scientific Computing (MATH-458)** in EPFL.
 The aim of the project is to solve non linear systems by using numerical methods including bisection, fixed point (aitken acceleration as well), chord, newton and modified newton method.